valeriepatu9/ece-devops-2020-fall/modules/8-storage-in-kubernetes/labs.md

 Run `curl localhost` (or `curl localhost/index.html`, because by default of Nginx it will point to `index.html` if you not specify what the file name)

-It will output the page of the 403 error, because there is no `index.html` file to respond with:
+It will output the page of the 403 error if there is no `index.html` file to respond with:

 ```
 <html>